 The Germany government has for years now asked internet service providers to block access to online casinos and the like, and many have met this request.
 While gambling is legal in Germany inside land-based, regulated outlets, it’s not technically legal to gamble at online casinos and the like.

 These laws went not without their fair share of criticism.
 A number of formal and informal bodies have attacked the German government, claiming the anti-online gambling laws are in breach of Europe Union laws.
 Betting companies teamed up with the European Gaming And Betting Association, and thankfully for them, the European Court of Justice found in their favour.

 This was a win for the German gambling industry, but little has change since the 2012 decision.
 The Germany government amended the laws to accept 20 licenses for online casinos and betting sites, with a 5% tax to be imposed on every wager place.
 The problem, however, is that the government has so far either ignored or knocked back all 100 applications for a license, and continuously pushes back the cut-off date.
 This means that some four years on, no online operators have been granted a license.

 Schleswig-Holstein, the farthest north of the country’s 16 states, decided to take action of its own in 2012, and issued 50 licenses to online gambling sites.
-In response, the German government simply allowed for the licensees to continue operating until the end of their license, which at this pint stands to be around 2018.
+In response, the German government simply allowed for the licensees to continue operating until the end of their license.

 As you can see, while the land-based gambling laws are rather simple and accessible, the online gambling scenario is complicated and frustrating.
 There are rogue states that are going against the federal government, and even the EU is against the German government’s approach to online gambling.
 Thankfully, Germany players still have many options available to them without fear of breaking the law, be it from Schleswig-Holstein outlets, or foreign gambling sites.